ReScience/ReScience-submission/article/Name-YEAR.md

 $$S = N_t \times f(N_t,P_t)$$ {#eq:6}

 The objective in this paper is to reproduce the main results of the original publication.
 Therefore, we did not reproduce figures 1, 2 and 7.
-Figure 1 schematic representation of an insect life cycle.
-Figures 2 and figure 7 represent relationship between parameters and population size/proportion of parasited host.
+Figure 1 was a schematic representation of an insect life cycle.
+Figure 2 and Figure 7 represent relationship between parameters and population size/proportion of parasited host.
 Therefore, they are not necessary in order to show how difficult it is to detect the regulating effect of natural enemies on a host population.
 For every figure reproduced, we will use the exact same values that were used in the original paper for the different parameters.

-The software used to run the models and to generate the figures is Julia version 0.6.2 (@Bezanson17) All the code used to replicate the original paper is available alongside the article.
+The software used to code and run the models and to generate the figures is *Julia* version 0.6.2 (@Bezanson17) All the code used to replicate the original paper is available alongside the article.